Updated On : August 10, 2022

-English is one of the common subjects included in all entrance exams.
-You are mainly tested on vocabulary and grammar skills.
+English is a common subject on all entrance exams.
+Students are mainly tested on vocabulary and grammar skills.

-Grammar is one of the important topics in the English Language.
+Grammar is one of the essential topics in the English Language.
 English is mandatory in most entrance examinations and other competitive exams.

-Are you weak in English?
-Finding difficulties answering grammar-related questions?
-Well, you don't have to be worried.
+Do you need to improve in English?
+Need help to answer grammar-related questions?
+Well, you do not have to be worried.

-The grammar questions may vary each year, so candidates must be aware of all grammar rules to score the highest marks in this section.
+The grammar questions may vary each year, so candidates must know all grammar rules to score the highest marks in this section.
+The English Language section of the CLAT tests you on your comprehension skills, reading skills and ability to understand and infer from a passage.

 Here are questions picked from the previous year's questions papers of the Common Law Admission Test